 ◊ ForestSaver Medal: earn the ForestSaver Award and do an additional six hours of ForestSaver project work.

 The six hour projects for the ForestSaver Award and Medal may be in any of the three categories and may be performed at any time.
 Please refer to the GLAAC-HAT Hike Aid 7, "Forest and Trail Conservation"; for additional information about this program.
 The Conservation Award Log is used to obtain awards.

 ◊ Trail Boss Service Pin

 This award is given to Scouters by the Forest/Trail Conservation Committee of the GLAAC-HAT.
+Contact them to be considered for this award.
 It is earned when the Scouter accomplishes the following tasks:

 ◊ Jim Spencer Conservation Award